 Looking Forward We are committed to implementing the United Nations Guiding Principles on Business and Human Rights throughout our business and continuing to report on our efforts to advance our work to help prevent, identify, and address potential modern slavery risks in our business and supply chain.
 This statement has been reviewed and approved by PepsiCo's Board of Directors on behalf of PepsiCo, Inc. and each of the reporting entities.
-Signed on behalf of PepsiCo's Board of Directors, Ramon Laguarta Chairman & Chief Executive Officer PepsiCo, Inc. April [X], 2025
+Signed on behalf of PepsiCo's Board of Directors,

+James hop well Ramon Laguarta Chairman & Chief Executive Officer PepsiCo, Inc. May 6, 2025